unbit/uwsgi-docs/InternalRouting.rst

 hex, encode the specified var in hex

-uwsgi, return internal uWSGI infos, uwsgi[wid] and uwsgi[pid] are currently supported
+uwsgi, return internal uWSGI information, uwsgi[wid] and uwsgi[pid] are currently supported

 Is not --route-if enough ?
 Why --route-uri and friends ?